marina601/easy-cocktail-recipes/README.md

 - A clear and simple landing page with a big hero image where the user will have a clear understanding of the website.
 - A simple navigation menu will outline the content of the blog.
+- Navigation is sticky throughout the site giving user an easy navigation options at any time.
+- The user is presented with a famous quote by Luis Bunuel on loading of the page, which tells the user what this blog is about.
-- Three statements will appear on scroll explaining to the user what to expect.
+- Three call-out statements will are displayed to explain to the user what to expect from the blog.

+### Recipe Page:

+- Cocktail recipes displayed on the page.
-- Once the user selects the recipe by clicking on the image the recipe card will be displayed allowing the user to view the recipe.
+- Once the user clicks on the name of the cocktail the information will expand.
+- Once the user leaves a particular recipe, the information will collapse.

 ### About Page:

 - A brief introduction about how the site has been created.
-- Pictures and bio about the site owners are displayed.
+- Pictures of the two site owners are displayed with their names.
+- Once the user clicks on the image or the name of the site owners more information is displayed, which includes their social media accounts.
+- At the botton of the bio information there is a button and on click the information slides up.

 ### Contact Page:

 - Contact form is available for users to submit their queries.
-- Once the contact form has been submitted, an automated email will be sent to the user.
+- Once the contact form has been submitted, an aler will be displayed, thanking the user for getting in touch.
+- An automated email will be sent to the user once the contact form has been submitted.

 ### Common:

+-  Navigation menu will be sticky and  responsive.
-- Menu will be responsive on mobile and desktop view
+-  Navigation will collapse on the mobile view
--  Hero Image will remain the same throughout the pages
+-  Hero-background image will remain the same throughout all the pages, to give consistency to the design and cocktail-bar feel.
--  Minimal footer with social links
+-  The footer will be minimal with only social media icons to the blog.

 ##### back to [content](#table-of-content)